What is Crystallization?

 During evaporation, we heat the solid.

-Some impurities may remain dissolved even after filtration
+In evaporation, some impurities remain dissolved even after filtration.

 These may contaminate solid during the process of evaporation.